 Immigration case files 1914-2007

 Over 200,000 files on individuals and families can be found through Archway, though variant spellings of surnames may need to be tried.
-Please bear in mind, all personal records in this series are restricted 100 years from date of closure.
-R100 [ABKF 6794]
+Please note that all personal records in this series are restricted for 100 years from date of closure [ABKF 6794].

 Labour Department archives include various records of immigration, particularly of people who were not British [L20 – L30].
 There are gaps and records are often not well organised.
 Some access restrictions apply.

 Record books: permanent entry permits 1921-1958 [ACGV 8837]

 Record books: applicants for temporary entry 1921-1960 [ACGV 8838]

 Permit Entry Slips (alphabetical) 1920s-early 1960s (names only) [ABKF 8012]

 Various Nominal Draft Rolls c1950-1981, air & sea [Search Series 947 using the keywords 'Draft Roll'] [ABKF 947 W5199 (Boxes 4-5)]

 Immigration Drafts: air 1966-1972, sea 1970-1975 [Search Series 947 using the keywords 'Immigration Drafts'] [ABKF 947 W5182 22/6]